 DC councilmembers voted to legalize sports betting in December of 2018 with Bill 22-944, the Sports Wagering Lottery Amendment Act of 2018.
 The act was officially signed into law in early 2019, and the first bets were placed in 2020.

-The district lottery launched the GambetDC app in May 2020, and it’s the only platform fans in DC can use to place sports bets online.
+The district lottery launched the GambetDC app in May 2020, and it’s the only platform fans in DC can use to place sports bets online if you’re not within two blocks of Capital One Arena.
 The first retail bets came through in August 2020 at the William Hill sportsbook located in Capital One Arena.

 The William Hill sportsbook saw $12.2 million in betting volume, otherwise known as the handle, in September of 2020 alone.
 On the other hand, the GambetDC app only had a $3.3 million handle that month, which is extremely low when you consider the convenience of betting online.